cathaldi/Coursera-IBM-Intro-to-datascience/report_week1.md

 ## Data
 The data used in this project comes primarly from the [Foursquare API](https://developer.foursquare.com/).
 A list of 20 prominant streets within a 10-15 minute walk of O'Connell street was chosen and queried against Foursquare.

-The data was used to help get a view of the current competitive scene such as a breakdown of existing competition, location and distribution of the competition along with using a choropleth map to show the relitive comparison of competitors per city block.
+The data was used to help get a view of the current competitive scene such as:
+- a breakdown of existing competition
+- location and distribution of the competition
+- a choropleth map to show the relitive comparison of competitors per city block.

 Additionally a [geojson file was generated](http://geojson.io) for use in a chronopeth map which is also included.